-Credit counseling is offered to people who perhaps don't quite meet the requirements for debt consolidation, or a debt settlement program.
-Depending on how much you owe, you may be referred to a credit counselor by a consolidation company.
+Credit counseling is offered to people who perhaps don't quite meet the requirements for debt consolidation or settlement.
+Depending on how much you owe, you may be referred to a credit counselor by one of the best debt consolidation companies.
 Generally, companies refer people who have under $7,500 in debt.
+For anything more severe, you should consider one of the best debt settlement companies instead.

 Credit counselors can help you establish a budget, and also offer debt management plans that help people pay off debt, with some being able to stop interest charges and abolish late payment fees.